garrettsutula/aws-solutions-architect-associate-notes/notes/storage-gateway.md

 Files stored this way can take advantage of all the benefits of S3 such as versioning, lifecycle management, and cross-region replication.

+The most recently-accessed data is cached on the gateway for faster access times.

 ## Volume Gateway
 Provides applications with disk volumes using the iSCSI block protocol.